aditi-tondulkar/Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
+- What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
 Load Balancing ensures availability to the web-servers.
 The main advantage of using a JumpBox is having one origination point for administrative tasks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_Lightweight Log Analysis & Elasticsearch
+- What does Filebeat watch for?_Lightweight Log Analysis & Elasticsearch
-- _TODO: What does Metricbeat record?_ Lightweight Shipper for Metrics.
+- What does Metricbeat record?_ Lightweight Shipper for Metrics.
 Metricbeat records metrics and statistical data from the operating system and from services running on the server.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.